 Local Solar Rebates

-Some local utilities, such as Colorado Springs Utilities, offer cash rebates to homeowners who install solar on their property.
+Some local utilities, such as Xcel, offer small cash rebates to homeowners who install solar on their property.
 The Affordable Solar Colorado Energy Consultants will be sure to explore the options available in your area and apply for these benefits on your behalf.
 You won’t have to do anything, just sit back and wait for your check to arrive.

 Renewable Energy Equipment Tax Exemptions

 Colorado has some tax breaks for solar.
 The Sales and Use Tax Exemption for Renewable Energy Equipment results in no sales tax on the purchase of your system.
 The Property Tax Exemption for Residential Renewable Energy Equipment means you won’t have to pay any additional taxes on the increased value of your house.

 Federal Solar Tax Credit (ITC)

 The Investment Tax Credit (ITC) is currently a 30 percent federal tax credit claimed against the tax liability of residential and commercial investors in solar energy property.
 The residential ITC allows the homeowner to apply the credit to his/her personal income taxes.
 This credit is used when homeowners purchase solar systems outright and have them installed on their homes.
 The residential ITC is equal to 30 percent of the basis that is invested in eligible property which have commence construction through 2032.
 Download the SEIA Factsheet.